 Once upon a time, ordering a cup of joe was a binary decision: Coffee?
 Or no coffee today?But stand in a Starbucks line today, and it’s clear we’re a nation obsessed with options — from a Grande in a Venti cup with three and a half scoops of nonfat foam to “two inches of room for cream” at exactly 140 degrees.
 With extra caramel drizzle.

-Dripping with cable channels, drowning in apps, we demand choices at every turn and uphold choosiness as a virtue.
+Dripping with cable channels, drowning in apps and websites, we demand choices at every turn and uphold choosiness as a virtue.
 Ordering coffee now is a public demonstration of meticulous preference — a declaration of druthers, painstakingly hewn.
 We will have it our way, damn it, or we won’t bother having it at all.

 So tell me, then: Why are most of us still dying in the exact way we all dread — in pain, in fear, in open-backed hospital gowns, in metal-sided beds, under fluorescent lights, with tubes protruding from us and machines beeping and ghastly nurses’ shoes squeaking from bustling nearby hallways as a teddy-bear-festooned Get Well! bouquet wilts on a rolling cart beside us?
 This, my friends, is not the end of a life well chosen.